bbauska/UofM-AdvStyling/readme.md

   alt="" />
 <!-- ![](images/image047.webp){width="6.0in" height="3.1044870953630794in"} -->

-Here, I\'ve set them to 300 pixels.
-Let\'s change that.
-Since I have three columns, again, I can set it to 33, 33, 33, but I\'m probably going to end up with some overlap.
-So, I\'m going to make these 30%, and I\'m going to set the margin left to, we\'ll use 2%.
+Here, I&apos;ve set them to 300 pixels.
+Let&apos;s change that.
+Since I have three columns, again, I can set it to 33, 33, 33, but I&apos;m probably going to end up with some overlap.
+So, I&apos;m going to make these 30%, and I&apos;m going to set the margin left to, we&apos;ll use 2%.
 Now you can already see this is a huge difference in our page.
-Whether I make it big, there\'s not a lot of wasted white space along the side.
+Whether I make it big, there&apos;s not a lot of wasted white space along the side.
 And if I make it small, the columns are still together.
 This is really good.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->